 Food cravings are not uncommon at sea.
-Stuck on a boat with a limited diet, it’s only a matter of time before you start longing for something specific to eat.
-And those feelings of longing can quickly become overpowering.
-Lying on the jangada’s hard deck in the sweltering heat, what I started to pine for, what I just couldn’t stop thinking about, what I really, really needed, was of course the last thing I could possibly hope to get out there — ice cream!
+Stuck on a boat with a limited diet, it is only a matter of time before you start longing for something specific to eat.
+And that craving can quickly become overpowering.
+Lying on the jangada’s hard deck in the sweltering heat, what I started to pine for, what I just couldn’t stop thinking about, what I really, really needed, was of course the last thing I could possibly get out there — ice cream!

 Having made it safely across the pavement (thank heaven), I entered the small shop.
 Right away I could see the ice cream was good.
 The colors of the flavors were muted, which meant no added coloring, which probably also meant no artificial flavoring, and the ice cream had a dense, silky texture that glistened under the bright lights of the display cabinet.
 My eyes ran up and down the orderly rows of stainless steel containers, all neat and clean.
 The fact that there weren’t a million and one flavors to choose from was another good sign: quality not quantity.
 It was clear that the owners of the shop took pride in their gelato.

 The pretty Nordestina behind the counter wore a clean white smock.
 A cute paper hat heeled jauntily on her head like a small ship cutting a path through the dark waves of her thick brown hair.
 She smiled brightly and asked if I wanted to try anything.
 Without hesitating I ordered my two favorite flavors: chocolate and vanilla, “in a cup please—not a cone.”